cloudvista/vaa/readme.md

 ![](img/intro.png)

 ## Introduction
-To provide a modern, centralized cloud-based platform for veteran healthcare delivery, VA has migrated all VistA systems to the VA Enterprise Cloud, a federally certified commercial cloud managed by Amazon Web Services (AWS).
+To provide a modern, centralized cloud-based platform for veteran healthcare delivery, VA has migrated all VistA systems to the VA Enterprise Cloud, a federally certified commercial cloud managed by Amazon Web Services ([AWS]((https://docs.aws.amazon.com/whitepapers/latest/aws-overview/introduction.html)).

-In and of itself, this migration ("lift-and-shift") of VistA to the Cloud does not change VistA or  any end user functionality of VistA.
-However, this new centralized AWS cloud-based platform  for VistA provides hundreds of new features and capabilities to optimize VistA and improve veteran care.
-(See: [Overview of AWS](https://docs.aws.amazon.com/whitepapers/latest/aws-overview/introduction.html) )
+In and of itself, this migration ("lift-and-shift") of VistA to the AWS Cloud does not change VistA or any end user functionality of VistA.
+However, this new centralized AWS-based platform for VistA provides hundreds of new features and capabilities to improve veteran care efficiency and access.

 ![](img/vista-to-vaec-4.svg)

-By leveraging the new cloud-based traffic streaming capability of cloud-based VistA, VHA has the first-ever opportunity to comprehensively analyze the clinical workflows of all staff at VA medical centers.
+By leveraging the new cloud-based traffic streaming capability of AWS-based VistA, VHA has the first-ever opportunity to comprehensively analyze the clinical workflows of all staff at VA medical centers.
 Such analysis would drive improved standards of practice by health care providers.
 These improvements would be prompted by the actual practice of care and not speculation about how care is being provided.

 ## Background
 Each day VHA clinical staff use a suite of VistA point-of-care Applications to create and process over 4 million new documents, orders, and images in VistA.
 VistA Applications process all their transactions remotely on VistA via remote procedure calls (RPCs).
 In aggregate, these RPCs between VistA Applications and VistA describe all clinical care transactions and workflow performed at VHA medical centers.